zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/ci_pipeline_processing/_index.md

 **Introduce new keyword structures for job execution types**

-- A new keyword, `execution`, will be introduced to specify whether a job is `automatic`, `manual`, or `delayed`.
+- A new keyword, `mode`, will be introduced to specify whether a job is `auto`, `manual`, or `delayed`.
-  - `automatic`: Runs immediately without user intervention.
+  - `auto`: Runs immediately without user intervention.
   - `manual`: Requires manual triggering.
   - `delayed`: Runs after a specified delay without user intervention.
-- This separates job behavior from the `when` keyword, allowing `execution` to clearly define how the job is triggered.
+- This separates job behavior from the `when` keyword, allowing `mode` to clearly define how the job is triggered.

 **Introduce a new keyword to control manual job blocking behavior**

 - A keyword (`blocker`) will be added to define whether a manual job blocks the pipeline from proceeding.
 - This will remove the dependency on `allow_failure` for controlling blocking behavior.
-- For example, a job with `execution: manual` and `blocker: false` will not block the pipeline.
+- For example, a job with `mode: manual` and `blocker: false` will not block the pipeline.
-- This can also be used with the `execution: delayed` jobs.
+- This can also be used with the `mode: delayed` jobs.
 Currently, `delayed` jobs are always blocking the pipeline.
   With this keyword, we can define whether a `delayed` job is blocking or not.

 **Clarify the behavior of the `when` keyword**